eoinkelly/notes/aws/certified-developer-associate.md

         * but even if you don't, AWS will choose one for you
 * You can only have ONE internet gateway per VPC (important exam Q)
 * When you create an internet gateway it is not attached by default

+1. Create the VPC
+    * creates a "main" route table for you
+    * creates a Network ACL for you
+    * creates a security group for you
+1. Create some subnets
+1. Add an internet gateway to the VPC
+1. Create a new route table which allows access out to the Internet
+    * Don't add that route to your main route table because you don't want all subnets to default to having outside access
+1. If subnet is public, change the "auto assign public IP" setting
+1. If you forget to assign a public IP address you can do it alter by adding an "Elastic IP address" to the instance

+How to allow instances on private subnets to pull in updates from the Intenet?

+1. option: nat instance (old way)
+    * create a new EC2 instance which amazon have configured to do NAT for you
+    * put it in the public subnet
+    * the private instances have access to it so can use it to bounce traffic out to the internet
+    * you must disable the "source/destination check" for the instance because the NAT needs to route traffic which isn't to/from itself
+    * you can get redundancy by putting your nat instance in an autoscaling group
+    * if you are bottlenecking you can increase instance size
+2. option: nat gateway (new way)
+    * deploy it into the public subnet
+    * you odn't have to manage the instance e.g. no security patches etc.
+    * you don't have to worry about redundency - nat gateways do it for you
+    * they scale u to 10Gbps
+    * once you create a nat gateway you still have to change the route table for your private instances to route traffic to it

+A "route table" is a collection of routing rules
+    is associated with **subnet** not instances
+A subnet has exactly one route table route tables have
+    * destination (the source IP addresses of instances
+    * target (where the packets should go)

+Tip: put a "bastion host" or "jump box" in your public subnet so you can access your private instances via SSH

+bastion hosts are used to securely admin private instances - they are often hardened

+IMPORTANT = a subnet cannot span across AZs
+    * security groups, route tables, network ACLs can span multiple AZs

+IMPORTANT = you can only have ONE internet gateway for each VPC
+    * they may ask question implying you should add another Ingernet Gateway to VPC for perf or security

 To make a subnet be publically accessible